rqguan/MaNGA-AGN/README.md

 Here's the goal of this project:

-（1）input the full sample ([OIII] EQW maps in our case), and the code will help to classify the galaxies into different classes.
+    1. input the full sample ([OIII] EQW maps in our case), and the code will help to classify the galaxies into different classes.

-（2）training the code with bicone galaxies, then tell the code to find similar ones.
+    2. training the code with bicone galaxies, then tell the code to find similar ones.

 ## Part One: Bicone Feature Selection